 Tarrant County Deferred Prosecution Program (DPP)

-Are you young?
-Is this your first time (and ideally last time) to be arrested?
-In addition to the possibility of time behind bars, a conviction could disqualify you from scholarships, apartment applications, and job opportunities.
+Are you under age 24?
+Is this your first —and hopefully last — arrest?
+In addition to the possibility of time behind bars, a conviction could disqualify you from scholarships, housing, and job opportunities.

-Are you interested in avoiding a conviction altogether and removing even the arrest from your record?
+Are you interested in avoiding a conviction and removing the arrest from your record?
 If so, the Tarrant County Deferred Prosecution Program could be the opportunity you are looking for.

 As former Tarrant County prosecutors, we’ve been on the other side of the DPP process and vetted and interviewed candidates who applied to the program.
 Now as defense attorneys, we are extremely successful in getting our clients into DPP.
-The most important factor in admission, however, is you.
+However, the most important factor in the admission process is you.

 The DPP process begins by hiring an attorney who will guide you through the application process.
-Send us a message or give us a call at (817) 203-2220 to get started on your DPP application.
 Common offenses that are eligible for the DPP program are possession of marijuana and shoplifting charges.

-The Deferred Prosecution Program (DPP) was created by the Tarrant County District Attorney’s Office to provide the opportunity for qualifying and deserving youthful first offenders to have a chance at rehabilitation and having their case dismissed.
+The Deferred Prosecution Program (DPP) was created by the Tarrant County District Attorney’s Office to give qualifying and deserving youthful first-time offenders a chance at rehabilitation and having their case dismissed.

-Applicants must hire an attorney and apply for the program within 60 days of the case being filed.
+Applicants must hire an attorney and apply for the program within 60 days of their case being filed.
 There are no exceptions.